Ocelot-Social-Community/Ocelot-Social/backend/graphql.md

    generates queries, `filter`/`orderBy` arguments and CRUD mutations that do **not** exist in the hand-written `src/graphql/**/*.gql` files.
 Introspecting the built schema (rather than the SDL files) is therefore the only complete source of truth.
-The print runs without a Neo4j connection, so it works in CI.
+The printer builds the augmented schema from `typeDefs` only (no resolvers), so it pulls in no runtime config and needs **no env and no Neo4j connection** — it just emits the SDL, which works anywhere (CI, Docker).
 2. **`spectaql spectaql.yml`** renders the SDL into static HTML under `public-docs/` (git-ignored).
 Configure title, intro and endpoint in [`spectaql.yml`](./spectaql.yml).